jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 ***

 # BLINK (FOREVER)
-We want our program to keep blinking our LED forever, until the board is shut off.
+Instead of blinking just once, we want our program to keep blinking our LED forever until the board is shut off.
 To do this, we'll put our blink code in a while-loop.

 ```python
 while True: